WRO2024TUMIAQP/WRO-2024-TUMIAQP/README.md

 We developed 3D models of the car to simulate its behavior and performance under various conditions.
 These models helped in fine-tuning the design before actual production, saving both time and resources.

 ### Models
 In this section, you can explore a variety of customized 3D models and 3D prints created for our project.
-Each model has been crafted with attention to detail, ensuring compatibility with the competition's standards
+Each model has been crafted with attention to detail, ensuring compatibility with the competition's standards.

 ### Electronics

 The electronics system was carefully designed to integrate all sensors and actuators with the central processing unit.
 We used a custom PCB to streamline connections and reduce the chances of wiring errors, which could lead to system failures.